Learn to buy and sell antiques and collectibles

 • I know a woman who manages a thrift store.
 She calls me every time old toys come in.
 I give her pricing advice and usually either buy the items for cash or sell them on consignment.
 I also leveraged my relationship with her to get into other thrift stores.

-• My sister does consignment sales for people at her church.
+• My sister did consignment sales for people at her church.
 Her clients see her every week during the services.
 Rarely a week goes by that someone doesn't approach her at church and ask about her consignment services.

 Note: I love consignment selling because I don't have any risk.
 If the stuff doesn't bring any money, I don't lose anything.
 Whereas when I pay cash for something, I risk my money.